gambling-advocate/qbb2022-answers/week5-homework/feedback_kw.md

 9. download and unpack motif database

+* code for having done this?
+I see that you have based off of the tomtom command; just please record such things

 10. match profiles from tomtom for klf4 and sox2 (0.5 for commands, 0.5 for result)

+* I would expect there to be some SOX2 results, so I'm not sure why you're not seeing those.
+Your `grep` command is good